Financial Education for Securities, Banking, & Insurance Professionals.

 ADV Description: Designations

-CLU® (Chartered Life Underwriter®): For 87 years the CLU® has been the respected risk management credential for advisors.
+CLU® (Chartered Life Underwriter®): Since 1927, the CLU® has been the respected risk management credential for advisors.
 Designees have completed eight or more college-level courses representing an average study time of 400 hours.
 Topics for required courses include insurance and financial planning, life insurance law, estate planning, and planning for business owners and professionals.
 Elective courses include such advanced topics as income taxes, group benefits, retirement planning, and health insurance.
 CLU® designees must meet experience and continuing education requirements and must adhere to a high ethical standard.
 The mark is awarded by The American College, a non-profit educator with the top level of academic accreditation.

 ADV Description: Degrees